O-Rings - Lubricant - Tools

 Materials -- O-rings can be made of a variety of exotic materials, but some are inappropriate for SCUBA applications.
 ASTM International (ASTM), originally known as the American Society for Testing and Materials, publishes technical standards for O-ring materials.
 The materials commonly used in SCUBA applications appear in the following table.

-Material Description
+Material | Description |

-Acrylonitrile-Butadine Copolymer
+Acrylonitrile-Butadine Copolymer (NBR) |

-Most O-rings used in SCUBA are made from NBR, the ASTM standard designation for a class of hydrocarbon based synthetic nitrile rubbers.
+Many O-rings used in SCUBA are made from NBR, the ASTM standard designation for a class of hydrocarbon based synthetic nitrile rubbers.
 Nitrile is also known as Buna-N, one of the first such materials that was patented in 1934 and often now used as a generic name.
-NBR is a widely used and low cost elastomer that offers good physical properties with resistance to many chemicals, including good resistance to oxygen.
+NBR is a widely used and low cost elastomer that offers good resistance to oxygen. |

-(FKM or FPM)
+Fluorocarbon (FKM or FPM) |

-O-rings made of FKM have been the preferred choice for use in SCUBA diving Nitrox applications.
 FKM is the designation for a class of fluorocarbon based synthetic rubbers as defined by ASTM standards, equivalent to FPM by ISO standards.
-Originally developed by DuPont under the name Viton, FKM is a high performance elastomer with excellent resistance to oxygen.
-FKM also offers excellent compression set resistance along with excellent resistance to rapid gas decompression.
-Even for use with ordinary air, most experts agree that FKM O-rings outperform NBR O-rings.
+Originally developed by DuPont under the name Viton, FKM is a high performance elastomer with excellent resistance to oxygen, although it has a tendency to swell slightly in the presence of high-pressure oxygen and can produce very toxic fumes during combustion. |

-(AU or EU)
+Polyurethane (AU or EU) |

-The translucent O-ring occasionally seen in the face of K-valves and DIN connectors, sometimes called a 10,000 psi O-ring, is made of polyurethane.
+The translucent O-ring occasionally seen in the face of K-valves and DIN connectors, is made of polyurethane.
 Polyurethane has excellent oxygen resistance along with excellent abrasion resistance but it is sensitive to UV light (sunlight).
-The ASTM standard designation for most polyurethane in O-ring elastomers is AU for polyester urethane, or rarely O-rings are made from EU for polyether urethane; in general polyurethane is sometimes abbreviated PU.
+The ASTM standard designation for most polyurethane in O-ring elastomers is AU for polyester urethane, or rarely O-rings are made from EU for polyether urethane; in general polyurethane is sometimes abbreviated PU. |

-Ethylene Propylene Diene Monomer
+Ethylene Propylene Diene Monomer (EPDM) |

-EPDM class O-rings are becoming more common in SCUBA because some people feel it's a less toxic material for cost effective use in breathing air systems.
-EPDM is an elastomer with excellent oxygen resistance and odor-free characteristics.
-However, EPDM is not recommended for use with petroleum derivatives.
+EPDM class O-rings are becoming common in SCUBA because some people feel it's a less toxic oxygen compatible material for cost effective use in breathing gas systems.
+EPDM is an elastomer with excellent oxygen resistance and odor-free characteristics, although EPDM is not recommended for use with petroleum derivatives. |

-Silicone
+Silicone (VMQ) |

-The orange O-rings sometimes seen in rebreather loop seals are made of silicone.
+The rust color O-rings sometimes seen in rebreather loop seals are made of silicone.
 The term silicone describes a class of materials in which vinyl-methyl-silicone (VMQ) is the primary ingredient.
 VMQ is especially non-toxic, thus widely used in food service and medical applications.
-VMQ is not recommended with silicone based lubricants commonly used in SCUBA.
+VMQ is not recommended with silicone based lubricants commonly used in SCUBA. |

 Caution: O-rings made from Hydrogenated Nitrile (HNBR) class materials are commonly available due to their resistance to many automotive fluids as well as refrigerant gases and their color is often green.
 However, HNBR compatibility with oxygen is typically considered poor.
 Do not assume an O-ring is suitable for use with Nitrox just because the color is green.

 Shelf-Life -- The Society of Automotive Engineers (SAE) publishes ARP5316 (Revision "D" issued 2014) as the recommended practice for the storage of O-rings.
-It states the shelf life prior to use of PU material O-rings is 5 years, NBR material O-rings is 15 years and the shelf life of FKM material O-rings is "unlimited".
+It states the shelf life prior to use of PU material O-rings is 5 years, NBR material O-rings is 15 years and the shelf life of FKM/EPDM/VMQ material O-rings is "unlimited".

 Counterfeits -- The O-ring industry sees a lot of products that do not meet their material specifications, substituting cheap or low quality materials for more expensive fluorocarbons and coloring them brown or green.
 Counterfeit and mislabeled FKM O-rings are so widespread that Dive Gear Express makes up our own kits using O-rings supplied through trustworthy channels.